Danim3D/Godot-3-Plugin-Project-Resolution/README.md

 - "Fullscreen" will toggle the Fullscreen setting from the Projects Settings.
 - "Play on Change" will play your main project scene when you change the resolution with the plugin.
 - "Multistart" will play two instances side by side centered in the screen, this is useful for networking testing.
 This option will disable Fullscreen settings on play.
-Note that you can't use the stop button and will have to close each instance.
+Note with this option you can't use the stop button and will have to close each window instance.
 - "Native" will use the current resolution of your desktop.
 - Custom resolutions can be added in the list of resolutions inside the plugin.gd file.